 Shared or Default Passwords

 Default passwords setup during development or when a new account is created are often not changed, and worse, they can be shared easily between users.
 In small organizations and startups especially, this is a common problem as software seats may be limited or resources may be shared from a single account.
+All users should use unique passwords that meet strict guidelines and that they are updated regularly.
+Default passwords should require update immediately upon account creation, and you should utilize a password manager for all account sharing, and cloud storage for file access sharing.
+It is far better to use a password generator to set a long, unique password.
+These generators are built into most password managers, and those passwords can be safely shared with multiple teammates.

 Passwords Aren't Secure to Start